Get 80% off your plan for your first 6 months.*

 Why bank reconciliation matters for small businesses

-• Track your cash flow accurately: Know exactly how much money is coming in and going out, so you can make smarter spending decisions.
+• Track cash flow accurately: Know exactly how much money is coming in and going out for smarter spending decisions

-• Maintain accurate records: Keep your books clean and up-to-date, which makes tax time far less stressful.
+• Maintain accurate records: Keep your books clean and up-to-date, making tax time far less stressful and helping you stay compliant with HMRC record-keeping requirements

-• Gain financial clarity: Feel confident that you have a precise understanding of your business's financial standing.
+• Gain financial clarity: Feel confident you have a precise understanding of your business's financial standing

 Bank reconciliation steps